 We saw that individuals from the Triad region were historically among our most-served residents, and we also knew that our outreach to the more western parts of North Carolina were not as robust as our reach to central and eastern regions.

 Support from grants and from the North Carolina General Assembly has made it possible to expand our care to reach more individuals in need of our award-winning program services.
-You can read more about how the North Carolina General Assembly’s critical investment will support our campus here.

 “When I started in 2001, I remember being approached by people looking for us to expand and to start TROSA elsewhere, and for many years we held back,” shares TROSA President and CEO Keith Artin.
 “We wanted to make sure we got the program right and that we could effectively create a new campus with the same level of exemplary care that we have here in Durham.”